 To learn about propaganda and the minds addicted to it, we could turn to the great minds of twitter (@sarahkendzior @rvawonk @zeynep) who are pretty much saving our uneducated asses and bringing the country up to speed.
 Alternatively we could briefly look at Leon Adams and see that so many of his tactics were highly effective towards his cause and are still in use today.
 This dangerous personality type, we glimpse in Adams, is in love with propaganda first and a very distant second is the almost arbitrary cause.
 It has proven powerful enough to move a mountain that is/was American drinking tastes.

-Leon Adams and many of these personalities are a bit shadowy and have a weird pathological compulsion for an effect they can have on society, positive if we’re lucky and negative if we are not.
+Leon Adams and many of these personalities are a bit shadowy and have a weird pathological compulsion for an effect they can have on society, positive if we are lucky and negative if we are not.
 It becomes a cult of do unto others what you can get away with (Herod’s Law).
-When some see the template (while the rest of society does not) they join in and that is how you get the Milos and Louise Mensches, and it becomes no surprise that they secretly know each other.
+When some see the template (while the rest of society does not) they join in and that is how you get serial propagandists like the Milos and Louise Mensches, and it becomes no surprise that they secretly know each other.
 Why couldn’t they have just discovered wine?

 Adams’ exploits over the years are wild and the read is very worthwhile.
 It spoils nothing to tell you how he dressed high school girls in Swiss peasant costumes to stage the first vintage festival after prohibition.
 There was no money for a real festival and he was able to relay the photo coast to coast through the Associated Press (fake news!).
 We see this same kind of thing now with twitter and viral media.

-We see the exact same behavior from the Bannons and Spencers.
+We see the exact same behavior from the Steve Bannons and Richard Spencers.
 Scores of average racist people could not collude to invent the modern language of hate like we see today, but a few of the extra smart deranged types can absolutely spew it.
 The “alt left” term popping up to demonize people fighting for human rights is the dessert wine, subtle language changes with profound impact.
 You would not believe what it can do unless you see it in hindsight.
-So much of what just happened after the Charlotte protests were language games drawing false equivalencies to sway average people in Iowa, and it does.
+So much of what just happened after the Charlotte protests were language games drawing false equivalencies to sway average people in middle America, and it works.

 We need to quickly diagnose these people and understand that they don’t even really care about their agenda.
 It is simply a narcissism and obsession with the magnitude of their impact that motivates them.
 They need to be singled out and boycotted from their soap box podiums.
 The money trail encouraging them needs to be revealed and shamed to high hell.